Honda CR-V (third generation): Sales and production

 For 2007, Honda CR-V became one of the ten best selling vehicles of the year.
 It overtook Ford Explorer, which had held the title for fifteen years (1991–2006), to be the best selling SUV in the US.
 In Canada, the CR-V was the second best selling SUV in 2007, behind the Ford Escape.

 To meet demand, Honda shifted some Civic production from East Liberty, Ohio to Alliston Plant #2, Ontario (where some Pilot, Ridgeline and Odyssey production was located until production was consolidated at Honda's Lincoln, Alabama facility) to free up space for additional CR-V production.
 Currently, the East Liberty plant is building 400 CR-V models a day for the Canadian and US markets.
 The U.S. market CR-V models are imported primarily from Sayama, Saitama, Japan and El Salto, Jalisco, Mexico in increasing numbers.
-In 2008, CR-V continued to be top ten bestseller and best selling SUV of the year in the U.S. Since its introduction in 1997, there were more than 215,000 CR-V sold in Canada.
+In 2008, CR-V continued to be top ten bestseller and best selling SUV of the year in the U.S. Between 1997 and 2000, Honda CR-V sales rose from 66,000 to 123,000 in the U.S. and from 8,000 to 17,000 in Canada, highlighting the model's growing appeal in North America.